-- A decision on an appeal under this section) of a single judge of the High Court, or of any court having the powers of the High Court or of a judge of that court, to the Court of Appeal; . . . - "(3) The court to which an appeal is brought under this section may reverse or vary the order or decision of the court below, and make such other order as may be just; and without prejudice to the inherent powers of any court referred to in subsection (2) of this section . . ." - The 1960 Act should be read alongside CPR r 52.21 ("Hearing of appeals"): - "(1) Every appeal will be limited to a review of the decision of the lower court unless- (a) a practice direction makes different provision for a particular category of appeal; or (b) the court considers that in the circumstances of an individual appeal it would be in the interests of justice to hold a re-hearing.
+- (3) The court to which an appeal is brought under this section may reverse or vary the order or decision of the court below, and make such other order as may be just; and without prejudice to the inherent powers of any court referred to in subsection (2) of this section...." - 43.
+The AJA 1960 should be read alongside CPR 52.21 (Hearing of Appeals):

-"(2) Unless it orders otherwise, the appeal court will not receive- (a) oral evidence; or (b) evidence which was not before the lower court.

-"(3) The appeal court will allow an appeal where the decision of the lower court was- (a) wrong; or (b) unjust because of a serious procedural or other irregularity in the proceedings in the lower court.

-"(4) The appeal court may draw any inference of fact which it considers justified on the evidence.
+- (1) Every appeal will be limited to a review of the decision of the lower court unless- - (a) a practice direction makes different provision for a particular category of appeal; or - (b) the court considers that in the circumstances of an individual appeal it would be in the interests of justice to hold a re-hearing. - (2) Unless it orders otherwise, the appeal court will not receive- - (a) oral evidence; or - (b) evidence which was not before the lower court. - (3) The appeal court will allow an appeal where the decision of the lower court was- - (a) wrong; or - (b) unjust because of a serious procedural or other irregularity in the proceedings in the lower court. - (4) The appeal court may draw any inference of fact which it considers justified on the evidence.

-"(5) At the hearing of the appeal, a party may not rely on a matter not contained in that party's appeal notice unless the court gives permission."

-- 44 In determining whether the decision of the lower court is "wrong", it should be recognised that a decision as to the appropriate level of penalty to impose for a contempt of court involves a value judgment being made and the assessment and weighing of a number of different factors.
+- (5) At the hearing of the appeal, a party may not rely on a matter not contained in that party's appeal notice unless the court gives permission." - 44.
+In determining whether the decision of the lower court is "wrong", it should be recognised that a decision as to the appropriate level of penalty to impose for a contempt of court involves a value judgment being made and the assessment and weighing of a number of different factors.
 It is now well established that a civil appellate court will be reluctant to interfere with decisions involving such a balancing of factors or "multi-factorial assessments".
-It will generally only do so if the judge: (i) made an error of principle; (ii) took into account immaterial factors or failed to take into account material factors; or (iii) reached a decision which was plainly wrong in that it was outside the range of decisions reasonably open to the judge.
-See Mersey Care NHS Trust v Ackroyd (No 2) [2007] HRLR 19, paras 35-36, Aldi Stores Ltd v WSP Group plc [2008] I WLR 748, para 16, Stuart v Goldberg Linde [2008] I WLR 823, paras 76 and 81. - 45 A decision as to the appropriate level of penalty will be plainly wrong where it is so lenient, or so excessive, that it is outside the range of reasonable decision making.
-This is similar to the circumstances in which the Court of Appeal, Criminal Division would interfere with a decision reached by a judge as to the level of sentence, namely when satisfied that it is unduly lenient or manifestly excessive: see Neil v Ryan [1998] 2 FLR 1068.
-A sentence will only be unduly lenient or manifestly excessive where-to adopt the words used by Lord Lane CJ in setting out the test of undue leniency in the criminal context in Attorney General's Reference (No 4 of 1989) [1990] I WLR 4I, 46A-"it falls outside the range of sentences which the judge, applying his mind to all the relevant factors, could reasonably consider appropriate". - 46 If the appellate court is satisfied that the sentence was "wrong" on one of these grounds, it will reverse the decision below and either remit the case to the judge for further consideration of sanction or substitute its own decision.
+It will generally only do so if the judge: - i) Made an error of principle; - ii) Took into account immaterial factors or failed to take into account material factors; or - iii) Reached a decision which was plainly wrong in that it was outside the range of decisions reasonably open to the judge.

+See Mersey Care NHS Trust v Ackroyd [2007] EWCA Civ 101 at [35]-[36], Aldi Stores Ltd [2008] 1 WLR 748 at [16], Stuart v Goldberg Linde [2008] 1WLR 823 at [76] and [81].

+- 45. A decision as to the appropriate level of penalty will be plainly wrong where it is so lenient, or so excessive, that it is outside the range of reasonable decision making.
+This is similar to the circumstances in which the Court of Appeal, Criminal Division would interfere with a decision reached by a judge as to the level of sentence, namely when satisfied that it is unduly lenient or manifestly excessive see Neil v Ryan (1998 WL 1044247).
+A sentence will only be unduly lenient or manifestly excessive where to adopt the words used by Lord Lane CJ in setting out the test of undue leniency in the criminal context in Attorney-General's Reference (no 4 of 1989) [1990] 1 WLR 41 at p46A "it falls outside the range of sentences which the judge, applying his mind to all the relevant factors, could reasonably consider appropriate". - 46.
+If the appellate court is satisfied that the sentence was "wrong" on one of these grounds, it will reverse the decision below and either remit the case to the judge for further consideration of sanction or substitute its own decision.

-Relevant case law
+Relevant case law: